Bristol Intermediate Grand Prix rules and formats

 Round robin

-N.B: A round robin play-off win will not accrue any points.
+N.B: A round robin play-off win will not accrue any points, except for the round robin win bonus.

-N.B: I G P BONUS POINTS: Any victory over a player from Bristol Premier League Division One will earn the victor 20 bonus points, while a victory over any other player with Premier Status will earn the victor 10 bonus points.
+N.B: I G P BONUS POINTS: Any victory over a player from the current year's Bristol Premier League Division One or over a current World Backgammon Giant will earn the victor 20 bonus points, while a victory over any other player with Premier Status will earn the victor 10 bonus points.

-A player's best seven tournament points performances will count towards his/her final total, thus anyone entering more than seven of the tournaments will discard low point scores.
+A player's best seven tournament points performances throughout the year will count towards his/her final total, thus anyone entering more than seven of the tournaments will discard low point scores.

-In the event of a tie on total points, there will be two levels of tie-break: (1) fewest tournaments entered during the IGP season; (2) results of any meetings of the players in question during the IGP season.
-Should neither of these criteria result in an outright decision and the positions in question should be significant in terms of championship, prizes, or qualification for other competitions, then a play-off will be ordered.
-Otherwise such players will be deemed to have finished equal.
+In the event of a tie on total points, there will be four levels of tie-break: (1) fewest tournaments entered in total during the OGP season; (2) highest percentage of wins in all IGP matches throughout the year; (3) results of any meetings of the players in question during the IGP season; and (4) a play-off where necessary to separate significant positions.
+Otherwise, i.e. where the positions are not otherwise significant, such players will be deemed to have finished equal.

 The rewards

-The player finishing with the most IGP points at the end of the year is IGP champion, and will hold the IGP trophy for 12 months.
+The player finishing with the most IGP points at the end of the year is IGP champion, and will hold the IGP trophy for twelve months.

-As a bonus to the overall Intermediate Grand Prix prizes, the top two finishers in the final points list will be allotted Premier Status, enabling life membership of the Bristol Premier League, starting from the year immediately following the IGP season in question.
+As a bonus to the overall Intermediate Grand Prix prizes, any players scoring 200 points or more over the season will be allotted Premier Status, enabling life membership of the Bristol Premier League, starting from the year immediately following the IGP season in question.

 Historical rule changes